This is a guest post by Peter G Walen.

 Each of these ideas is good.
 Together they present solid ideas for test automation.
 The focus is on definite goals that can show measurable, repeatable behavior and activity trends.

-Challenges come when we look beyond the high-level goals and intent.
-There is a consistent effort in some circles, and by some practice vendors, to associate Agile software development with automated testing, and only automated testing.
-This leads to a distortion of the above-stated desires and goals.
+The challenge comes when we look beyond high-level goals and intent.
+There is a consistent effort in some circles and by some practice vendors, to associate Agile software development with automated testing and only automated testing.
+Such challenges are often created by people with a shallow understanding of testing, test automation, or testing tools.
+Some are blatantly presented as “facts” and “proven outcomes” by some unscrupulous tool vendor representatives which leads to a distortion of the goals and desires stated above.

 Challenge 1: Automation makes everything faster

 This is an interesting challenge.
 It often comes from a belief that Agile and/or SCRUM will always make delivery faster and quality better.
 What makes this interesting is that while those things may be true sometimes, it is not true in absolutely all instances.

 At times, test automation can make things faster, however, there is no certainty that the total time to test will be reduced, nor that it will decrease time to delivery.
 There is no certainty that automation by itself will do anything faster, other than initiate consecutive executions.